-Seventy years before this Jan.
-31, 1917 photo of a young waitress serving donuts and fruit was taken in a South Boston luncheonette, a Maine ship captain invented the donut as we know it today – with a hole.
+In 1847, a Maine ship captain invented the donut as we know it today – with a hole.

-He was an 85-year-old resident of the Sailor’s Snug Harbor in Quincy, Mass.
+Captain Gregory, 85, lived at the Sailor’s Snug Harbor in Quincy, Mass.
 His fame as the inventor of the modern donut had spread, and the Washington Post interviewed him in a story published March 26, 1916.

 Now in them days we used to cut the doughnuts into diamond shapes, and also into long strips, bent in half, and then twisted.
-I don't think we called them doughnuts then--they was just 'fried cakes' and 'twisters.'
+I don't think we called them donuts then--they was just 'fried cakes' and 'twisters.'
 "Well, sir, they used to fry all right around the edges, but when you had the edges done the insides was all raw dough.
 And the twisters used to sop up all the grease just where they bent, and they were tough on the digestion.

 The photograph was taken by Lewis Wickes Hine, the social reformer whose photos of very young workers influenced the passage of child labor laws.
 His caption read, "Exchange Luncheon.
 Delia Kane, 14 years old.
 99 C Street, South Boston.
 A young waitress."

 This story about the donut was updated in 2018.